crolllab/teaching/Bioinformatics_Tools/Course_1_Intro_CL/README.md

 You can _add_ also text to an existing file using `>>`.
 So if you have created alreads `new_file.txt`, this will create a second line to this file.
 `echo "Hello again!" >> new_file.txt`

+Repeat the command to add even more lines.

 ### The `cat` command

 How to know what the text file `new_file.txt` actually contains?
 Use `cat`:

 `cat new_file.txt`

-Do you see the expected text?
+Do you see the expected text based on your code for `echo`?

 ### The `head` and `tail` commands

 These commands work like `cat` but show you only the first (`head`) or the last (`tail`) lines of the file.

+`head new_file.txt`

-By default, the commands show the first or last 10 lines.
+By default, the commands show the first or last 10 lines (if that many exist).
 You can change this behavior like this:

 To show only the very first line:
 `head -n 1 new_file.txt`

 To show only the two very last lines:
 `tail -n 2 new_file.txt`

-Q2: Use the `echo "Hello again!" >> new_file.txt` command to add at least 10 lines to your `new_file.txt`.
-Use now only the `head` command to create a new file called `only_the_top3.txt` containing the first three lines of `new_file.txt`.
-Use `cat` to check that it is working.
+As a little exercise: Use the `echo "Hello again!" >> new_file.txt` command to add at least 11 lines to your `new_file.txt`.
+Use now the `head` command to create a new file called `only_the_top3.txt` containing the first three lines of `new_file.txt`.
+Use `cat` to check that it is working as intended.

 ### The `less` command

-The `less` commands shows you the beginning of a large file and lets you scroll down using the arrow keys.
+The `less` command shows you the beginning of a large file and lets you scroll down using the arrow keys.
 Type `q` to get out if you are stuck.

 ### A very simple text editor called `nano`